root-project/web/for_developers/root7/index.md

 Also any kind of normal `ssh` arguments can be specified:

     [localhost] rootssh -Y -E file.log username@remotenode

+On remote node root session should be started with `root --web` argument to advise ROOT use web widgets.
+Like:

+    [remotehost] root --web hsimple.C

 `rootssh` script can be [download](https://raw.githubusercontent.com/root-project/root/master/config/rootssh) and used independently from ROOT installation - it is only required that supported ROOT version installed on remote node.